-The Fresenius Group reviews the carrying value of its property, plant and equipment, its intangible assets with definite useful lives as well as other non-current assets for impairment whenever events or changes in circumstances indicate that the carrying value of these assets may not be recoverable in accordance with SFAS No. 144 (Accounting for the Impairment or Disposal of Long-Lived Assets).
-Recoverability of these assets is measured in a first step by a comparison of the carrying value of an asset to the future net cash flow directly associated with the asset.
-If assets are considered to be g) Interest
+The Fresenius Group reviews the carrying value of its property, plant and equipment, its intangible assets with definite useful lives as well as other non-current assets for impairment whenever events or changes in circumstances indicate that the carrying amount is higher than the asset's net realizable value or its value in use in accordance with IAS 36 (Impairment of Assets).
+The net realizable value of an asset is defined as its fair value less costs to sell.